-Subjects included in the study were overweight, with a median value of BMI of 26.5 (25.4-29.7) kg/m2 and a median waist circumference of 97.5 (86.0; 106.0) cm in men and 89.5 (78.0; 92.0) cm in women.
+Subjects included in the study were overweight, with a median value of BMI of 26.5 (25.4-29.7) kg/m and a median waist circumference of 97.5 (86.0; 106.0) cm in men and 89.5 (78.0; 92.0) cm in women.
 None of the participants had chronic diseases and/or cardiovascular risk factors, nor were they under pharmacological treatment (causes of exclusion).

 Consumption of probiotic product was well-tolerated, and none of the participants declared major health issues during the intervention period.
-According to the participant's response to the weekly telephone call controls and the returned personal diary and capsule containers, compliance was judged as >99% in each intervention period.

-Effects of the probiotic intervention on anthropometric parameters did not appear to have clinical relevance.
-BMI was maintained stable within the overweight range $(25.0-29.9~\text{kg/m}^2)$ during the intervention period, whereas the waist circumference showed a significant decreasing trend (P=0.025).
+Effects of the probiotic intervention on anthropometric parameters did $\frac{10}{100}$ not appear to have clinical relevance.
+BMI was maintained stable within the overweight range (25.0-29.9 kg/m) during the intervention period, whereas the waist circumference showed a significant decreasing trend (P = 0.025).

-Haemodynamic parameters such as systolic and diastolic blood pressure (mmHg) and cardiac frequency (beats/min) remained within the normal physiological range during the intervention period.
+Haemodynamic parameters such as systolic and diastolic blood pressure diameters (mmHg) and cardiac frequency (beats/min) remained within the normal physiological range during the intervention period.
 In addition, 4-week intervention with the Lactiplantibacillus spp. mixture did not induce major changes on biochemical markers of liver [alanine aminotransferase (ALT), aspartate aminotransferase (AST), GGT], kidney (urea, urate), and muscle (creatine kinase) function that remained within the normal physiological range.
 Modest changes, within the normal range, were observed in glucose and creatinine levels during the intervention period (P < 0.05).
 However, these did not consistently associate with the dose of probiotic or length/ dose of the intervention period.